wp-plugins/tdo-mini-forms/Readme.txt

 Tested up to: 2.7.1
 Stable Tag: 0.13

-This plugin allows you to add themed custom posting and editing forms to your website that allows your readers (including non-registered) to contribute.
+This plugin can add themed custom posting and editing forms to your website that allows your readers (including non-registered) to contribute.

 == Description ==